semgrep/semgrep-docs/docs/faq.md

 The [Semgrep command line tool](https://github.com/returntocorp/semgrep) is open-source, licensed under [LGPL 2.1](https://tldrlegal.com/license/gnu-lesser-general-public-license-v2.1-(lgpl-2.1)) — you can use it at work, on private and proprietary code, no problem!

 The [Semgrep Registry](https://semgrep.dev/explore) contains rules from different contributors.
-Most rules, including all community-contributed rules, are under [MIT license](https://tldrlegal.com/license/mit-license).
+Most rules, including all community-contributed rules, are under the [MIT license](https://tldrlegal.com/license/mit-license).
 Some of the Semgrep Registry rules written by r2c are licensed under the [Semgrep Registry license](../licensing/#semgrep-registry-license).

 The source for many r2c-written Registry rules is available at [returntocorp/semgrep-rules](https://github.com/returntocorp/semgrep-rules/).
 Those rules licensed under the Semgrep Registry license cannot be resold without r2c’s permission.
 Since r2c offers a paid, hosted application (Semgrep App), it’s important to have this restriction so other companies, like major cloud providers, cannot resell r2c rules as a competing service.